-Data security and privacy are primary concerns in FL systems.
-To enhance data privacy, we apply the strategy of DP to the proposed algorithm.
-In particular, in each round $t$, we add an artificially Gaussian noise matrix ${\xib}_i^t \in {\mathbb R}^{m\times k}$ to ${\bf W}_i^t$, where all the $mk$ entries of ${\xib}_i^t$ are i.i.d.
-Gaussian random variables with zero mean and variance $\sigma_{i,t}^2$, thus yielding a new matrix $\widetilde{\bf W}_i^t$ as follows:
+Data privacy is one of primary concerns in FL systems.
+To enhance data privacy, we apply the DP technique to the proposed algorithm.
+Specifically, in each round $t$, we add an artificially Gaussian noise matrix ${\xib}_i^t \in {\mathbb R}^{m\times k}$ to ${\bf W}_i^t$, where all the $mk$ entries of ${\xib}_i^t$ are i.i.d.
+Gaussian random variables with zero mean and variance $\sigma_{i,t}^2$, thus yielding

 and then upload $\wt{\Wb}_i^{t}$ to the PS.
 Then, \eqref{eqn: FedAM proj of W PCC} becomes The details of the proposed algorithm are summarized in Algorithm \ref{alg: model_avg}.
-Note that, the diminishing $Q_2^t=\lfloor \frac{\widehat{Q}}{t} \rfloor+1$ (line 12) denotes the number of iterations in updating $ \Wb_i^{t,r}$ (lines 13-15) by \eqref{eqn: FedAM update of W2 0}, where the mini-bacth dataset $\mathcal{B}_i^{t,r}$ of size $b$ used is addressed in the following remark: \begin{Remark} For lines 13-15 of Algorithm 1, $Q_2^t b$ data samples are obtained from the dataset $\Dc_i$ at each round (i.e., the data sampling ratio $q_{i,t}=Q_2^tb/n_i$), and then divided into $Q_2^t$ mini-batch datasets $\Bc_i^{t,r}$ of size $b$ for each inner iteration $r$. \end{Remark}
+Note that, the diminishing $Q_2^t=\lfloor \frac{\widehat{Q}}{t} \rfloor+1$ (line 12) denotes the number of iterations in updating $ \Wb_i^{t,r}$ (lines 13-15) by \eqref{eqn: FedAM update of W2 0}, where $\widehat{Q}$ is a given constant and the mini-batch dataset $\mathcal{B}_i^{t,r}$ of size $b$ used is further discussed in the following remark: \begin{Remark} For lines 13-15 of Algorithm 1, $Q_2^t b$ data samples are obtained from the dataset $\Dc_i$ at each communication round (i.e., the data sampling ratio $q_{i,t}=Q_2^tb/n_i$), and then divided into $Q_2^t$ mini-batch datasets $\Bc_i^{t,r}$ for each inner iteration $r$. \end{Remark}

 It is acknowledged that the DP noise matrix ${\xib}_i^t$ will bring about adverse effects on algorithm convergence and learning performance.
 However, the performance degradation of Algorithm~\ref{alg: model_avg} will get worse from round to round due to $\Wb$ perturbed by the DP noise and the coupling of $\Wb$ and $\Hb$, on one hand.
-The accumulated DP noise effects will also get more serious with the number of rounds on the other hand.
+The accumulated DP noise effects will also get worse with $t$ on the other hand.
 Therefore, Algorithm~\ref{alg: model_avg} is performance-sensitive to the DP noise in a complicated manner, such that obtaining a satisfactory privacy-utility tradeoff through theoretical analysis becomes more intractable.

-Nevertheless, the privacy amplification presented in Theorem~\ref{thm: privacy amplicfication via sampling}, can be utilized to pursue the performance analysis of Algorithm~\ref{alg: model_avg}, in order to find the clue about the variance reduction of the DP-noise for guaranteeing $(\epsilon, \delta)$-DP privacy protection level at each round.
+Nevertheless, the privacy amplification presented in Theorem~\ref{thm: privacy amplicfication via sampling}, can be utilized to pursue the performance analysis of Algorithm~\ref{alg: model_avg}, in order to find the clue about the variance reduction of the DP noise for guaranteeing $(\epsilon, \delta)$-DP privacy protection level at each round.
 The details are presented in the next section.